keirthana/anbox-cloud-docs/howto/application/delete-application.md

 (howto-delete-application)=
 # How to delete an application

 When an application is no longer needed, it can be fully removed from Anbox Cloud.
-Removing an application will cause all of its versions to be removed, including all of its currently active instances.
-Be extra careful as this might affect your users if any are still using instances of the application you want to remove.
+However, be mindful of the consequences that come with removing an application such as:
+- Removal of associated base instances.
+Note that the base instance could first enter an error state before being cleaned up.
+- Removal of all the versions of the deleted application.

 Once you're sure you want to remove the application, you can delete it via the dashboard or the CLI.